slawomir-pryczek/FlatDB/README.md

 - Ability to get item TTL, increment / decrement operations which can, optionally set a new TTL
 - Get first key from set operation, will return first available item from set of keys
 - Peek operation, see which items are available without sending data
+- Support for large items, and variable size SLABs